chauff/cse1500-web-transcripts/Lecture-css.md

 `body` is a **selector**, `background-color` is a **property** and `#ffff00` is a **value**.
 You know the difference between a `class` and an `id` attribute and how to use both.

-*Note*: In this exampl :point_up: the color value is represented by its hex value.
-Throughout this transcript, we offer use color names - there are more than 140 color names that all modern browsers recognize ([a nicely formatted list on is available on Wikipedia](https://en.wikipedia.org/wiki/Web_colors#X11_color_names)).
+*Note*: In this example :point_up: the color value is represented by its hex value.
+Throughout this transcript, we often use color names - there are more than 140 color names that all modern browsers recognize ([a nicely formatted list on is available on Wikipedia](https://en.wikipedia.org/wiki/Web_colors#X11_color_names)).
 Besides hex values, colors can also be represented by their `rgba` values (red, green, blue, alpha).
 We suggest [convertingcolors.com](https://convertingcolors.com/) as one option to convert between different color formats.

-Lastly, you know about `!important` which overrides all other declarations.
+Lastly, you know about CSS resets and `!important` which overrides all other declarations.

 In this lecture, we move beyond the course book chapter and highlight a number of more advanced CSS concepts.

 :bangbang: **We strongly suggest to work with the toy examples presented here and not only render them yourself in the browser, but also make changes to the CSS to see the impact of those changes.
-Find out what your browser's Style Editor can do!**
+Find out what your browser's Style Editor and Inspector can do!**

 ## Pseudo-classes

 A **pseudo-class** is a keyword added to a **selector** that indicates *a particular state or type* of the corresponding element.
-Pseudo-classes allow styling according to (among others) **document external** factors such as mouse movements and user browsing history.
+Pseudo-classes allow styling according to (among others) **document external** factors such as mouse movements and user browsing history as well as **element external** factors such as the placement of the element within the entire document structure.

 They are used as follows :point_down::